 Minimum coverage requirements vary greatly by state, and that has a huge impact on what you pay for your policy.

-If you shop for car insurance quotes online, website comparison tools should automatically pre-load your state’s minimum insurance requirements.
+If you’re shopping for car insurance quotes online, website comparison tools should automatically preload your state’s minimum insurance requirements.

 There are different types of coverage, and different requirements for each type.
 Here’s a simple breakdown.